fwillascheck/awesome-launchbox/README.md

 end
 ```

-We can also add a function to close the wibox and to stop the launcher.
+We can add another function to close the wibox and to stop the launcher.
 This is not really needed for this example, because the stop function is called internally by the launcher itself on abort or execution, and we specified a callback to hide the wibox.
 But the close function could be used to trigger the stop externally.

 ```lua
 my_wibox.close = function()